|

 Porcelain Rounds

-Sharp edges aren’t the only option.
-Rounded porcelain plates like these soften the wall and give off a subtle vintage feel without looking old-fashioned.
+Sharp rectangular plates feel harsh in soft, traditional rooms.
+Rounded porcelain covers like these have a subtle vintage feel without looking old-fashioned.

 Soft Buttons